Onimcodes/OnlineBookStore/README.md

 The Online Bookstore project uses RabbitMQ for messaging.
 When a new order is placed using the `/order` endpoint, a message is sent to the "Order Processing Service" via RabbitMQ.
 Ensure that the "Order Processing Service" is set up to listen for and process these messages.

-## Contributing

-We welcome contributions from the community.
-If you would like to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it according to the terms of the license.

 ## Contact

-If you have any questions or need further assistance, please contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or need further assistance, please contact us at [abrahammicheal55@yahoo.com](mailto:abrahammicheal55@yahoo.com).

 Thank you for using the Online Bookstore project!
 Happy reading and coding!